Africa EENI Global Business School

 Tunisia (Foreign Trade, Business) Tunisia

-1. Masters: Foreign Trade, Business in Africa, International Business, Transport in Africa
+1. Masters: Business in Africa, Transport and Logistics in Africa

-1. Transport and Logistics in Tunisia
+1. Logistics and Transportation in Tunisia

 2. Higher Education in Tunisia